I am asked many questions about intermittent fasting on a daily basis. Here are the answers to the most frequently asked questions.

 14. Should I eat 1200 calories or less per day for weight loss?

-Please use my online Calculator to establish how many calories you should be consuming.
+NO!
+Don't slash your calories.
+Check out my online Calculator to GUESSTIMATE how many calories you should be consuming... select your TDEE in the results section.
 I don't recommend daily calorie restriction.
-To learn how to calorie and carb cycle, please check out my Fat Loss Fast System.
+In fact, I don't recommend dieting at all!
+To learn how to "safely diet" and calorie and carb cycle, please check out my Fat Loss Fast System.

 A robust metabolism is the secret to fat loss success 365 days a year.
 The good news is that short-term fasting will not decrease your metabolic rate.
 Do you want to know what will decrease your metabolic rate?
 Eating in daily caloric deficit to lose fat!
 Chronic daily dieting will cause your metabolic rate to slow down, regardless of the style of eating you adopt (i.e. frequent feeding versus intermittent fasting).
 This is why you should never eat in daily caloric deficit.